OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

-The above will expand to the equivalent definitions in Rust, each structure implementing the `StorageType` trait.
-Many contracts, like our example ERC 20, do exactly this.
+The above will expand to the equivalent definitions in Rust, each structure implementing the [`StorageType`][StorageType] trait.
+Many contracts, like [our example ERC 20][erc20], do exactly this.

-Because the layout is identical to [Solidity’s](https://docs.soliditylang.org/en/v0.8.20/abi-spec.html#basic-design), existing Solidity smart contracts can upgrade to Rust without fear of storage slots not lining up.
+Because the layout is identical to [Solidity’s][sol_abi], existing Solidity smart contracts can upgrade to Rust without fear of storage slots not lining up.
 You simply copy-paste your type definitions.

 :::tip
 Existing Solidity smart contracts can upgrade to Rust if they use proxy patterns